damonmaz/fictional-obituary-generator/README.md

 This was the final project for ENSF 381 at the University of Calgary.
 Project partner was Nicholas Garcia (https://github.com/Kulaway)

-node_modules folder has not been uploaded to github, but is required to run webpage.
+node_modules folder has not been uploaded to github due to its size, but is required to run webpage.
 ## This project scored 100%, and course was completed with an A+

 # ASSIGNMENT GUIDELINES